LegioN2004/mili-gitlab-repo/README.md

-This is my mili's version of dotfiles for just testing purposes and mainly to store them safely as backup.
-It is very heavily messed up .
+A backup of my dotfiles for my ubuntu and windows machine  .
+Feel free to copy any xmonad , i3 or neovim config if you like em , i also have some config files for other foss softwares . :)